 Turtlehead Tacos is one of the fastest growing quick-serve restaurants in the US.
 They were started in Austin, TX in 2010 by Marty Morris (CEO) and James Smith (CMO) and they’ve been expanding rapidly ever since.

-Turtlehead Tacos wants you to help them build amazing search experiences for their customers using Yext’s Pages, Answers and Listings products.
+Turtlehead Tacos wants you to help them build amazing search experiences for their customers using Yext’s Pages, Search, and Listings products.
 They’re excited to start storing their content in the Knowledge Graph and have a centralized hub for all of their public-facing knowledge.